alecramsay/ushouse/docs/revisions.md

 ## 2018 & 2020 Elections

-I did this more recently, after a long time away from the spreadsheet and much file reorganization:
+I processed these more recently, after a long time away from the spreadsheet and much file reorganization:

 2018 election:
-- Vote totals don't validate on the Results tab, because I included [special election results for the 9th](https://ballotpedia.org/).North_Carolina%27s_9th_Congressional_District_special_election,_2019
+- Vote totals don't validate on the Results tab, because I included [special election results for the 9th](https://ballotpedia.org/).North_Carolina%27s_9th_Congressional_District_special_election,_2019 <<< OK
 - FL / 10th, 14th, 21st, 24th -- No uncontested data (blanks).
-D wins (CONFIRMED).
+D wins
-- NC / 3rd -- Negative "other" votes. <<< FIXED: The total vote was erroneously zero.
+- NC / 3rd -- Negative "other" votes. <<< FIXED: The total vote was erroneously zero (TODO)

 2020 election:
-- MA / 1st, 3rd, 7th, 8th uncontested races erroneously coded as R vs. D wins (CONFIRMED). <<< FIXED
+- MA / 1st, 3rd, 7th, 8th uncontested races erroneously coded as R vs. D wins (CONFIRMED). <<< FIXED (TODO)
 - SD at large district was uncontested -- So, no AVG contested vote.
 Used the Presidential total (422,609) as a proxy. <<< TODO

 ## 2022 Election

-I'm going this now ...

-## Issues

-- How to insert a proxy for the AVG contest votes in the process?
+I'm going this, when the Clerk of the House releases the official results.

 ## Special Test Cases